-Figure 12: Diagram of electric drive system
+Figure 21: Diagram of electric drive system

 - 1 Headlight

+- 2 Display

-- 2 On-board computer/operating element
+- 3 Operating element

-- 3 Rechargeable battery
+- 4 Rechargeable battery

-- 4 Rear light
+- 5 Rear light

-- 5 Motor
+- 6 Motor

+- 7 a charger which is designed for the battery.

-3.1.4.1 Motor
+3.1.5 Motor

 As soon as the required muscle power from the rider pedalling passes a certain level, the motor is activated gently and assists the rider's pedalling motion.
 The motor force is determined by the set level of assistance.
 The assistance depends on the force applied to the pedals by the rider.
 Drive system assistance is therefore only activated when the rider pedals.
-This happens regardless of the selected level of assistance.
+This applies irrespective of the selected level of assistance.
 The motor switches off automatically as soon as the rider no longer pedals, the temperature is outside the permitted range, there is an overload or the shutoff speed of 25 km/h has been reached.
 If the speed falls below 25 km/h, the assistance is automatically activated again.

 A push assist system can be activated.
-The push assist continues to drive the pedelec as long as the rider presses the plus button on the handlebars.
+The push assist continues to drive the pedelec as long as the rider pushes the plus button on the handlebars.
 The speed can be a maximum of 6 km/h in this case.

-3.1.4.2 Rechargeable battery
+3.1.6 Rechargeable battery

 The lithium ion battery has an internal electronic protection circuit, which is specifically designed for the charger and the pedelec.
 The battery temperature is monitored at all times.
 The battery is protected against deep discharge, overcharging, overheating and short circuit.
 In the event of a hazard, a protective circuit switches the battery off automatically.
 The battery also switches to sleep mode for self-protection when not used for a longer period.
-Its battery life can be extended if the battery is well maintained and, more importantly, stored at the correct temperatures.
+The battery's service life can be extended if it is well maintained and, above all, stored at the correct temperatures.
 The charging capacity will decrease with age, even if the battery is maintained properly.
-If the operating time is significantly shortened after charging, this is a sign that the battery has reached the end of its useful life.
+If the operating time is severely shortened after charging, this is a sign that battery has reached the end of its useful life.